jjvanzon/Circular-Language-Spec/constructs-drafts/peels.md

 The peels can also only have a more abstract meaning.

 Unless you name the peels, the only thing you can’t express in a symbol’s peels is *which* symbol is entered.
-You *would* know which symbol is exited, because only the parent can be exited.
+You *might* know which symbol is exited, because only the parent can be exited.

 That means that you can express a whole lot in a symbol’s peels.
 If you count names with peels, you can express everything about a line in a shape peel notation.